 Masturbation.
 There, you said it.
 Luckily, masturbation isn’t as much of a hushed topic as it used to be.
 More people are understanding that masturbation isn’t something to be ashamed about because much like sex, almost everyone does it.
 According to Psychology Today, there was a study done in early 2009 that said 38% of women and 61% of men said they’d masturbated in the past year.
 Seeing that this was ten years ago, I assume that the statistics are actually a lot higher.
 I presume since it was a hushed topic that you didn’t talk about, some weren’t as honest as they could have been.
 Personally, I don’t believe that more people masturbate today than ten years ago.
-As stated by ellaparadis.com in 2017, 89% of women and 95% of men admitted to masturbating.
+In fact, in 2019 studies, 89% of women and 95% of men say they masturbate.
 I believe it’s more accepted today than it was then.
 There’s an age-old joke that says 98% of the world is masturbating and the other 2% are lying.
 While it remains a joke, it actually seems like pretty solid facts.

 Now that you know most everyone masturbates and you aren’t alone in your endeavors, how much is too much masturbation?
 There’s a lot to take into account when you consider this question.
 Are you in a relationship?
 Do you masturbate so much that you’re sore?
 Are you using masturbation as an escape from everyday life?
 When you delve into each of these questions you’ll be able to decide for yourself if you should slow down on your self-pleasures.

 Masturbation is a great stress reliever.
 Do you masturbate so that you can hide from problems in your life?
 If you’re masturbating on a regular basis to ignore bills or problems at work or in your relationship, it may be time to slow down.
 Ignoring your problems won’t make them go away.
 The longer you continue to ignore them, the more stressed you’re going to be when you actually have to face them.